Xonshiz/SolidFiles-Downloader/ReadMe.md

 2.)
 If the file doesn't exist, the script gives the respective error(s).

+3.)
+Fixed the Slow Download Speed in the script.

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at : x[at]psychoticelites.com